 It was incredible to speak with people currently working at the OECD and to talk about their work within the organisation.
 This brought home that fact that there are multiple ways to follow whatever career path you want and there are also many different ways that you can create an impact, a very important thing to remember!
 I think it's important not to over glorify working in a place such as the OECD or the UN as many students do, there are many fantastic and rewarding jobs out there which perhaps might even be more suitable for you!

-Applications for the UN Commission on the Status of Women scholarship require a policy proposal and close on Monday, 13 August.
+Applications for the 2019 OECD Forum in Paris scholarship require a policy proposal and close midnight AEDT on Sunday 17 March.
 Get your entries in now.